 Turnover = vanity, profit = sanity

-If you’re just getting into this industry, you’ll doubtless have lots of questions about how to become — and remain — profitable.
-But if you’re an experienced owner, you’ll also know that it’s all-too-easy to forget about the intricacies of profit, and how to mitigate cash flow risk.
+If you’re just getting into the hospitality or event industry, you’ll doubtless have lots of questions about how to become — and remain — profitable.
+But if you’re an experienced owner, you’ll also know that it’s too easy to forget about the intricacies of profit and how to mitigate cash flow risk.

-This isn’t a stupid question (there’s no such thing).
-After all, it’s scarily easy to start a business and begin trading without fully understanding how you’ll make money.
+Starting a business and beginning trading is difficult without fully understanding how you’ll make money.

 It all comes down to your event venue’s profit margin.
-A profit margin is the percentage of revenue you get to keep after all of your outgoing expenses have been paid.
-It can be calculated at any time, but is most commonly reviewed monthly, quarterly and for your fiscal end of year.
+A profit margin is the percentage of revenue you get to keep after paying all of your outgoing expenses.
+It can be calculated at any time but is most commonly reviewed monthly, quarterly, and for your fiscal end of the year.

-This percentage will also help you work out how much income you’re really making on every dollar or pound of sale.
-For example, if you’re achieving a 35% profit margin, you’ll have a net income of £0.35 for every £1 of sales.
+This percentage will also help you determine how much income you’re making on every dollar of sale.
+For example, if you’re achieving a 35% profit margin, you’ll have a net income of $0.35 for every $1 of sales.

-There are three main ways to look at your profit margin:
+There are three main ways to look at your event venue’s profit margin:

-Net profit: sometimes referred to as the ‘bottom line’, this is the total revenue that’s left after you’ve accounted for all expenses.
+Net profit: Sometimes referred to as the ‘bottom line,’ this is the total revenue left after you’ve accounted for all expenses.

 Calculation: Net Profit Margin = (Net Income / Revenue) X 100

-Gross profit: this is what you have left after account for the cost of goods sold (COGS).
-Profit margins exclude overheads like rent and utilities and are easier to calculate than net profits, because there’s less to account for.
+Gross profit: What you have left after accounting for the cost of goods sold (COGS).
+Profit margins exclude overheads like rent and utilities and are easier to calculate than net profits because there’s less to account for.

 Calculation: Gross Margin = [(Total Revenue - COGS) / Total Revenue] X 100

-Operating profit: this takes into account all overheads, sales expenses, administrative costs and anything else that is necessary for the day-to-day running of the business.
-It excludes debt, taxes and any non-operational expenses.
-It’s designed to show you your earnings from operating activities.
+Operating profit: Takes into account all overheads, sales expenses, administrative costs for services, and anything else that is necessary for the day-to-day running of the business.
+It excludes debt, taxes, and any non-operational fees.
+Operating profit shows you your earnings from operating activities.

 Calculation: Operating Profit Margin = (Operating Income / Revenue) X 100

-Now we understand the mechanics of profit margins, let’s consider how to calculate them in two key hospitality sectors: hotels and restaurants.
+Now we understand the mechanics, let’s consider how to calculate growing venue revenue in key sectors: hotels, restaurants, and event venues.

-A healthy profit margin is essential for a hotel to grow and compete against the big chain competition.
-It’s thought that UK hotels have, on average, around a 32% gross operating profit margin, which really isn’t too shabby as event space revenue.
+A healthy hotel profit margin is essential for you to grow and compete against the big chain competition.
+It’s thought that UK hotels have, on average, around a 32% gross operating profit margin, which isn’t too shabby as event space revenue.
 By the end of the first quarter of 2022, US hotel profit margins were up to 40.9%.
 Only 0.2 percent away from pre-pandemic levels.

-Here are the simple steps you’ll need to take in order to work out your hotel’s profitability.
+Here are the simple steps you’ll need to take to work out your hotel’s profitability.

-It’s vitally important that you get a handle on how much your hotel spends on the everyday essentials.
-There’s the obvious stuff — staff labour and electricity, but there’s also the elements which are easily overlooked.
+It’s vitally important that you get a handle on how much your hotel spends on everyday essentials.
+There’s the obvious stuff — staff labor, services, and electricity, but there are also the easily overlooked elements.

-For instance, how much does it really cost to clean a room?
-What products are being used which need regular replenishment?
+For instance, how much does it cost to clean a room?
+Which products need regular replenishment?
 What about laundry — how much are you paying the supplier for that service?
 And don’t forget those OTAs!
 How much do you spend on average on commission?

-Every month is different in the hotel world but pick a typical month without surprises and determine every single cost you encounter.
+Every month is different in the hotel world, but pick a typical month without surprises and determine every single cost you encounter.
 This will help you to identify your profits so you know how to grow venue revenue.

 Work out your average monthly price per room.
-Then, look at the number of rooms booked and determine the gross profit from the rooms (see the guide above for the formula for this).
+Then, look at the number of rooms booked.
+Determine the gross profit from the rooms (see the guide above for the formula for this).

 Why work with averages?
-Because hotel room pricing fluctuates regularly and there are usually discounted deals to account for, too, therefore the average will give you the most meaningful profit figure from which to work.
+Hotel room pricing fluctuates regularly, and discounted deals need consideration, so the average will give you the most meaningful profit figure from which to work.

 Step 3: Subtract

-Now, subtract the total expenditure per month from the average income you’re making on rooms.
+Now, subtract the monthly expenditure from the average income you’re making on rooms.

 This will provide a profit margin for the month.
 If it’s negative, you’re losing money on every room sale.
 If it’s positive, you’re growing revenue for your venue and making a profit.
 Simple.

 The number you settle on might come as a bit of a shock.
-But that’s ok, because you know what it is now, and that means you can work hard to maximise that profit margin.
+But that’s ok because you know what it is now, which means you can work hard to maximize that net profit.

-It’s also important to look historically at your hotel’s profit margin performance.
-This will help you identify peaks and troughs which can then be planned for in the future.
+It’s also vital to look historically at your hotel’s profit margin performance.
+This will help you identify peaks and troughs that can be planned for in the future.

-Most successful restaurateurs will agree that your net profit margin will provide the clearest picture of what’s going on in the business.
+Most successful restaurateurs will agree that your net profit margin will provide the most transparent picture of what’s happening in the business.

-It’s thought that the average restaurant profit margin sits somewhere between 2-6%, but it’s possible to achieve net margins of 20% upwards if you run a particularly tight ship.
+It’s thought that the average restaurant profit margin sits between 2-6%.
+However, it’s possible to achieve net margins of 20% upwards if you run a particularly tight ship.